andresriancho/aws-backup/README.md

 ## Auto-tagging resources

-The `backup_auto_tagging` lambda function is run every day and inspects the infrastructure looking for resources which have no backups enabled (aka. no `backup_policy` tag).
+The lambda function is run every day and inspects the infrastructure looking for resources which have no backups enabled (no `backup_policy` tag).
 When such a resource is found the lambda function will:

  * *auto tag it* with `backup_policy: daily_two_weeks`
  * Notify the infrastructure team, as they might want to change the backup